 Culver City’s culinary scene has finally arrived.
 Sure, plenty of places opened in the Aughts, particularly downtown, but not many places generated enough excitement or staying power.
 Now, a new wave of gastronomy is washing over Culver City, spanning from the Marina del Rey border to Mid-City.
-Here are a dozen favorites.
+Here are some favorites.

 - Los Angeles ranked 7th place among the Top 25 Markets with an Occupancy rate of 66.5%, up +3.2% compared to the same period last year (64.4%).